Health Canada Reclassifies Disinfectants

 By: Sarah Calder, Regulatory Affairs Specialist, email

-Under the Medical Device Regulations these products, used on semi-critical and critical medical devices, will be required to demonstrate quality, safety and effectiveness of label claim.
+Under the Medical Device Regulations these products, used on semi-critical and critical medical devices, will be required to demonstrate the quality, safety, and effectiveness of label claims.
 This involves an evaluation of manufacturing quality, a complete application for licensing, and label compliance.
 New-to-market products will be required to meet these regulations, whereas those with existing market authorization will have an 18-month transition period to come into compliance.

 Are your products affected?
 Do you need assistance with your Class II Medical Device license application?
-Are your unsure if your product is a high-level disinfectant or still categorized as a antimicrobial agent under the Food and Drug Regulations?
+Are you unsure if your product is a high-level disinfectant or still categorized as an antimicrobial agent under the Food and Drug Regulations?
 Contact Dell Tech today for product registrations.